Real HGH Sprays - What's the Truth?

-Some companies and/or distributors claim their spray product contains human growth hormone but it is not in homeopathic form.
-They claim their product is like the injections and contains the most "nanograms" of HGH (example: 30,000 ng), and some have even made up a new category that they call the "supplemental HGH" category.
+Some companies and/or distributors claim their spray product contains human growth hormone and it is not in homeopathic form.
+They claim their product is like the injections and contains the most nanograms of HGH (example: 30,000 ng), and some have even made up a new category that they call the supplemental HGH category.
 This is all nothing but sales hype!

 They want you to believe their product is different and can give the body a larger dose of human growth hormone than the homeopathic sprays.
 This is completely untrue.

-Please understand the most that any non-injection HGH product can be is homeopathic, but whether their product is homeopathic or not it still cannot contain any more human growth hormone than homeopathic products.
+Please understand that the most any non-injection HGH supplement can be is homeopathic, but whether their product is homeopathic or not it still cannot contain any more human growth hormone than homeopathic products.

 However, since their product can only contain homeopathic amounts of growth hormone, if it hasn't been put through the extensive homeopathic process to activate and potentiate the formula it cannot be effective.

-Distributors making such claims may not know much about how HGH products work but they are now selling them and this is one false claims they may use.
+Distributors making such claims may not know much about how HGH products work but they are now selling them and this is one false claim they may use.

 The Abilities of Homeopathy

 Homeopathy is a very different type of medicine than what many of us are used to, yet it has been used effectively throughout the world for over 200 years.
 It may be hard to understand how a product can produce results if it does not contain a large dose of a drug but homeopathic products do not try to give the body all the growth hormone it needs.

-Homeopathic products can be very effective because they can deliver the electromagnetic essence of the original HGH molecules and can also work with the body to help the pituitary gland to produce and release a more healthy amount of its own human growth hormone.
+Homeopathic products can be very effective because they can deliver the electromagnetic energies of the original HGH molecules and can also work with the body to help the pituitary gland to produce and release a more healthy amount of its own human growth hormone.